 Voluntourism involves short-term ‘projects’ designed to benefit the volunteer, rather than the community being served.
 Think: playing with kids at an orphanage or teaching English in vulnerable communities.
 The practice of voluntourism can erode dignity, create dependencies, and reinforce paternalism – ultimately creating more harm than good.

-Unlike voluntourism, skills-based volunteering seeks to transfer skills and know-how to local groups already developing their own solutions to real problems.
-Rather than centering the needs of the volunteer, this approach keeps the needs of the community being served at the heart of the work.
+Unlike voluntourism, skills-based volunteering seeks to transfer skills to local groups already developing their own solutions to real problems.
+This approach keeps the needs of the community being served at the heart of the work.

 Factors to consider when choosing a project

 A quick Google search for “skills-based volunteering” will yield over 73 million results.
 That’s a lot of options to sort through!
-To help you narrow things down, here are 8 factors to consider when choosing a volunteer engagement, at home or abroad:
+To help you narrow things down, here are 8 factors to consider when choosing a volunteer engagement:

-- Skills – Make sure there is a strong alignment of an organization’s needs with your skills.
-Remember to focus on your real skills – a good place to start is with the skills you already use in your day-to-day job.
+Make sure there is a strong alignment of an organization’s needs with your skills.
+Remember to focus on your real skills.
+A good place to start is with the skills you already use in your day-to-day job.
 Remember: if you aren’t qualified to do something in your home country, you aren’t qualified to do it abroad just because the regulations may be different!

-- Motivations – Be clear about what you are hoping to get out of the experience, and what the hosting organization is hoping to achieve.
-The more time you spend discussing this with your host upfront, the more you’ll get out of your time on the ground.
+Be clear about what you and the hosting organization are each hoping to get out of the experience.
+The more time you spend discussing this upfront, the more you’ll get out of your time on the ground.
+This also helps to ensure that expectations are met on both sides!

-- Sustainable Impact – Focus your work on projects that have long-term potential, and where you can build the skills of people to sustain the projects after you leave.
-For example, if you’re helping a grassroots organization develop a digital marketing strategy, ensure that you train someone on the local team in social media best practices so they can implement the plan after you’re gone.
+Focus your work on projects that have long-term potential.
+And also where you can build the skills of people to sustain the projects after you leave.
+For example, if you’re helping a grassroots organization develop a digital marketing strategy, train someone on the local team in social media best practices.
+This helps them so they can implement the plan after you’re gone.

 For additional guidance and more details about the factors above, check out the MovingWorlds Complete Guide to Volunteering.